LambdaFiend/pure-lambda-calculus-interpreter/README.md

 We will use Cn to denote the Church Numeral of n (as already shown).

 Functions for addition, subtraction, successor, exponentiation, etc can be created!

-Lambda Calculus is Turing Complete, therefore what can be computed, will be describeable in Lambda Calculus! (unless it's typed, in which case it becomes total and ceases to be Turing Complete; there are perks to this).
-I might talk a little about this on a later topic.

 ## Encoding of various other structures (such as lists, booleans, pairs, etc)